 National Gun Victims Action Council (NGVAC) is a non-profit network

-14 million U.S. gun victims, survivors, and (concerned citizens) Our approach is strategic and utilizes economic levers, novel legal strategies and the involvement of corporations to pursue sane gun laws.
+National Gun Victims Action Council (NGVAC) is a non-profit network of 14 million gun victims, survivors, the faith community and ordinary people.
+Our approach is strategic and utilizes economic levers, novel legal strategies and the involvement of corporations to pursue sane gun laws.

 After the tragedy in Newtown, NGVAC facilitated the formation of the Newtown Victims & Clergy for Corporate Responsibility (NVCCR).
 Working together, they created Operation Sideline, a concerted effort to get corporations to take a stand against gun violence.

 Deeply concerned about the danger to public safety posed by open and concealed carriers, NGVAC asked the premier legal firm, Mayer Brown, what liabilities property owners’ might face from an intentional or accidental gun incident if they allow guns on their property.
 Their memorandum concluded that property owners could face massive financial risks as the incident was “foreseeable” if “no guns” signs were not posted.
 Based on this opinion, NGVAC is pursuing actionable plans with Liability insurers.